syncfusion-content/javascript-docs/js/PivotClient/How-To.md

 {% endhighlight %}

-### Row Header Hyperlink click
+### Triggering event on row header click
-The [`rowHeaderHyperlinkClick`](../api/ejpivotclient#events:rowheaderhyperlinkclick) event is triggered on clicking any row header cell in pivot grid.
+The [`rowHeaderHyperlinkClick`](../api/ejpivotclient#events:rowheaderhyperlinkclick) event is triggered when you click any row header cell in the pivot grid.

 {% highlight html %}